benkroeger/oniyi-requestor/README.md

 #  [![NPM version][npm-image]][npm-url] [![Dependency Status][daviddm-url]][daviddm-image]

-> A redis cache implementation for the popular request package
+> A RFC2616 compliant http cache implementation for the popular request package with redis as storage engine

 ## Install